 American Infrastructure Needs Urgent Investment, Private Financing Offers Solution: American Society of Civil Engineers

-- The American Society of Civil Engineers gave the U.S. Infrastructure a grade of C, noting improvement from previous years due to investments during Joe Biden's administration.
+- The American Society of Civil Engineers reported a grade of C for U.S. Infrastructure, an improvement attributed to investments made during Joe Biden's administration.

 ASCE releases infrastructure report card, scores for Indiana, United States